 Antivirus and firewall

 Use a firewall and antivirus program, and keep them up-to-date.
-But remember that neither of them can guarantee a clean system if you don't follow safe browsing and downloading habits.
+But remember that neither can guarantee a clean system if you don't follow safe browsing and downloading habits.

-Antiviruses are only able to detect malware they are programmed to detect and cannot be relied upon to detect 100% of the malware out there, because malware is constantly evolving
+Antiviruses can only detect malware they are programmed to detect and cannot be relied upon to detect 100% of the malware out there, because it constantly evolves.

 DApps and web3 apps

-Never enter your 12-word secret recovery phrase or private keys into a dApp or web3 app.
-If a web3 app requests your secret recovery phrase or private keys, it is trying to steal your crypto.
+Never enter your 12-word secret key or private keys into a dApp or web3 app.
+If a web3 app requests your secret key or private keys, it is trying to steal your crypto.

-There is a fair amount of risk involved with using web3 apps that either stem from the rules of using the app itself, or bad actors hacking the app to steal your crypto.
+A fair amount of risk is involved with using web3 apps, either from the rules of using the app itself or bad actors hacking it to steal your crypto.
 Always do your research before interacting with a web3 app.

 For more information on how to stay safe while using web3 apps, please visit: Safety and security for DeFi and Web3.